EvidentSolutions/elasticsearch-analysis-raudikko/README.md

 ```

 ### Docker

-Building the plugin and running with docker
+Building the plugin for ElasticSearch and OpensSearch and running with Docker:

 ```
-./gradlew build -DelasticsearchVersion=8.5.3
+docker compose build
-cd etc
-docker compose build --build-arg "ES_VERSION=8.5.3" docker compose up
+docker compose up -d
 ```

-Elasticsearch should be running and available at port 9200
+Elasticsearch and OpenSearch should be running and available on your localhost.

 ### Verify installation